Date Published: 03-03-2026

 The cartoon addressed a matter of significant public interest—immigration enforcement actions that have sparked national debate.
 By removing this work, administrators sent a message that certain viewpoints are unwelcome in student media, regardless of their merit or relevance.
 If students in a journalism class aren’t supposed to practice covering current and newsworthy topics, what are they supposed to cover?

-So the administration is not only attempting to control which viewpoints students can share and what speech is truly "free," but also to hide its own criticism by censoring a student news publication.
+So the administration is not only attempting to control which viewpoints students can share and what speech is truly "free," but also to hide its own criticism by watching over a student news publication.
 Our student journalists deserve better.
 Our school community deserves better.
 And the principles of press freedom that we claim to value demand better.

 Any editorial decisions should be made by student journalists and their faculty advisers, not by administrators seeking to control the narrative.
 Administrators don’t do the work, research, writing, or thinking that goes into creating student media, yet they get to decide whether their work is publishable.